cang233/learn-git/readme.txt

-third add,and modify the first line. forth add. fifth add. now i create a branch called dev.
+third add,and modify the first line. forth add. fifth add. now i create a branch called dev add a new line in feature1 branch.